-5.3 Data pre-processing
+5.2 Data pre-processing

 In soccer, players can be positioned far from the camera due to the large playing field.
 The baseline ARG uses full-field frames as model input, sub-sampling the high resolution images to a standard format of 720×1280 pixels.
 This causes soccer players that are farthest from the camera to be represented with very few pixels.
-In Figure 9 (a) it can be seen that for a soccer player located at the goal line, its body pose is difficult to recognise.
-Therefore, we propose to use player-centric snippets that provide player representations in high resolution, Figure 9 (b), and with a normalised horizon, Figure 9 (c).
+In Figure 4 (a) it can be seen that for a soccer player located at the goal line, its body pose is difficult to recognise.